svermeulen/vim-easyclip/README.md

 ### What about the default s and m keys?!? ###

 One implication of the default Easyclip mapping is that we shadow two of vim's defaults: `s` (substitute character) and `m` (set mark).
-Both keys just happen to be perfect mnemonic's for Easyclip (`s` for substitute and `m` for move text) and both keys also happen to be not all that important.
+Both keys just happen to be perfect mnemonic's for Easyclip (`s` for substitute and `m` for move text) and both keys also happen to be among the lesser important default mappings.

 `s` can easily be substituted for `cl` and `S` can easily be substituted for `cc`

-`m` or 'set mark' is important but it is not so important to have a key so close to the home row.
+`m` or 'set mark' is useful but it is not used so frequently that it deserves a key so close to the home row.
 It is better remapped to something else such as `gm`, `!` or `\`.
 You can do this by including the following in your vimrc:

 `nnoremap \ m`